-A rustic vegetable dish usually served with roast meats or fasirozott (fried meatball patties) but nice with just some bread or langos bread.
-Despite being simple it can be very tasty if the cabbage is cooked right, tender but still retained a bit of bite and the rich tomato sauce has a good sweet and acid balance, neither too runny or too thick.
-The caraway seeds give a bit of extra oomph and curiosity.
-And here is how I make it:
+A rustic vegetable dish usually served with roast meats or fasirozott (fried meatball patties) but nice with just some bread or langos which is a fried flat bread.
+Despite being simple it can be very tasty if the cabbage is cooked right, tender but still retained a bit of bite and the rich tomato sauce has a good sweet and acidity balance.
+The caraway seeds give a hint of extra dimension and interest.
+Here is how I make it.

 (or 2 x 400g tins of chopped tomatoes blended smooth)

 - 2 cups of water

 - 3 tablespoons plain flour

 - 1 teaspoon of sweet paprika powder

 - 0.5 teaspoon of ground (or whole) caraway seeds

 - 1 tablespoon of sugar – or to taste